Textualize/textual/docs/color_system.md

 ## The colors

 There are 10 base colors specified in the Textual Color System.
-Although some can be derived from other colors, and some defaults are unlikely to be changed.
+Although it is unlikely that all will need to be specified, since some may be derived from others, and some defaults may not need to be changed.

 ### Shades